Fundamental rights in India: Right To Freedom

 Article 20 provides protection from conviction for offences in certain respects, including the rights against ex post facto laws, double jeopardy and freedom from self-incrimination.

 Article 22 provides specific rights to arrested and detained persons, in particular the rights to be informed of the grounds of arrest, consult a lawyer of one's own choice, be produced before a magistrate within 24 hours of the arrest, and the freedom not to be detained beyond that period without an order of the magistrate.
 The Constitution also authorizes the State to make laws providing for preventive detention, subject to certain other safeguards present in Article 22.
 The provisions pertaining to preventive detention were discussed with scepticism and misgivings by the Constituent Assembly, and were reluctantly approved after a few amendments in 1949.
+In September 2026, the Supreme Court held in Jaskaran Jeet Singh Deol v.
+State of Punjab that once an arrest is found illegal for breach of the right under Article 22(1) to be informed of the grounds of arrest, the police cannot re-arrest the person on their own authority.
+A bench of Justices Ujjal Bhuyan and Atul Chandurkar ruled that re-arrest requires a written application, endorsed by the arresting officer's immediate superior, seeking a magistrate's prior permission; the magistrate must be satisfied that the original failure had a bona fide reason before permitting re-arrest.
 Article 22 provides that when a person is detained under any law of preventive detention, the State can detain such person without trial for only three months, and any detention for a longer period must be authorised by an advisory board.
 The person being detained also has the right to be informed about the grounds of detention, and be permitted to make a representation against it, at the earliest opportunity.